Centaur (rocket stage): Shuttle-Centaur

-After the Space Shuttle Challenger accident, and just months before the Shuttle-Centaur had been scheduled to fly, NASA concluded that it was too risky to fly the Centaur on the Shuttle.
-The probes were launched with the much less powerful solid-fueled IUS, with Galileo needing multiple gravitational assists from Venus and Earth to reach Jupiter.
+After the Space Shuttle Challenger disaster, just months before the Shuttle-Centaur had been scheduled to fly, NASA concluded that it was too risky to fly the Centaur on the Shuttle.
+The probes were launched with the much less powerful solid-fueled Inertial Upper Stage, with Galileo needing multiple gravitational assists from Venus and Earth to reach Jupiter.

-Centaur (Titan IV)
+Centaur T (Titan IV)

 The capability gap left by the termination of the Shuttle-Centaur program was filled by a new launch vehicle, the Titan IV.
 The 401A/B versions used a Centaur upper stage with a 14 ft diameter hydrogen tank.
 In the Titan 401A version, a Centaur-T was launched nine times between 1994 and 1998.
 The 1997 Cassini-Huygens Saturn probe was the first flight of the Titan 401B, with an additional six launches wrapping up in 2003 including one SRB failure.

+Centaur I (Atlas I)

+The upper stage of the Atlas I was the Centaur I stage, derived from earlier models of Centaur that also flew atop Atlas boosters.
+Centaur I featured two RL-10-A-3A engines burning liquid hydrogen and liquid oxygen, making the stage extremely efficient.
+To help slow the boiloff of liquid hydrogen in the tanks, Centaur featured fiberglass insulation panels that were jettisoned 25 seconds after the first stage booster engines were jettisoned.
+Centaur I was the last version of the stage to feature separating insulation panels.

 Centaur II (Atlas II/III)

 Centaur II was initially developed for use on the Atlas II series of rockets.
 Centaur II also flew on the initial Atlas IIIA launches.